What is network penetration testing?

 Often a network penetration test follows four specific steps.
 The test concludes with a network pen test report, which is a detailed analysis of business risks and the risk findings.

-1. Gather information and plan
+Gather information and plan

 From there, the pen testers and stakeholders decide which tests to perform and the success metrics they plan to use.
 Testers use several different tools and methodologies to perform the fake attacks, such as port scanning and network mapping (nmap).

 There are three types of test perspective commonly used.
-Depending on the organization, these can be used individually or combined.
+Depending on the organization, these methodologies can be used individually or combined.

 Gray box testing: This type of network penetration test has more of an internal focus and aims to portray a hacker with access to the internal system.
 While also maintaining some of the aspects of an external hacker.
-The gray box test aims to be a bad actor within an organization who may have elevated privileges that are being used in a malicious way.
+The gray box test aims to be a bad actor within an organization who might have elevated privileges that are being used in a malicious way.

 White box testing: Finally, the white box test is the most intrusive of the three security testing types.
 This test is performed to portray an IT specialist or someone with access to the organization’s source code and all possible data about the system.
 This test is typically performed last to test the integrity of an IT architecture.
 And further ensure possible hackers and cyberattacks to the target system are impenetrable.

-2. Conduct reconnaissance and discover
+Conduct reconnaissance and discovery

 In the reconnaissance and discovery phase, pen testers take data from the reconnaissance to perform live tests and discover the existing vulnerabilities through tactics, such as social engineering.
 By using deceptive tools to manipulate individuals into sharing information, the pen testers hope to find where the weak spots are located and target those vulnerabilities.

-In the discovery step, pen testers may use tools like a port scanner and vulnerability scanner.
+In the discovery step, pen testers might use tools like a port scanner and vulnerability scanner.
 The port scanner identifies open ports on a system where hackers might get in and a vulnerability scanner identifies existing vulnerabilities on a system.

-3. Perform the network penetration test
+Perform the network penetration test

-This next step is to put all the preliminary work that is done up to this point into action.
-In this step, the pen testers perform the network penetration tests by using tools that can exploit scripts or attempt to steal data.
+This next step is to put the preliminary work that is done up to this point into action.
+In this step, the pen testers perform the network penetration tests by using tools that can use scripts or attempt to steal data.
 The purpose is to figure out how much damage the ethical hackers can cause and if they do gain access, determine how long they can stay within the system.

 Pen testers can start by testing one vulnerability at a time but should perform tests on multiple vulnerabilities to ensure that a broad approach is taken to address these security risks.

-4. Analyze and report information
+Analyze and report information

 The final step is to document what network penetration tests were performed then go over the results of each of those tests and discuss remediation steps with the information security team.
-The report details the entire process from start to finish and identifies the vulnerabilities, evidence, data, and recommendations for the organization.
-This report is important for the business owner to have a full picture of what risks have been identified and an analysis that further helps them make informed decisions.
+The report details the entire process from start to finish and identifies the vulnerabilities, evidence, data and recommendations for the organization.

-Why companies network penetration test
+Why companies perform network penetration test

 Protect your data